matrix-org/matrix-spec-proposals/proposals/4104-auth-lock-soft-failure-be-gone.md

 crafted to reference previous state.
 All without disrupting the history of the room for new users.

-This MSC introduces a new authorization event, the auth-lock.
+This MSC introduces a new authorization event, the `m.auth_lock` event.
 When a server issues an authorization event that supersedes an existing event, for example by banning a user, the admin can choose to canonicalise their version of the room history by issuing an auth-lock.